Find a Peer Supporter

 Disability Diversity Peers

-Disability can include mental health disabilities, sensory or mobility impairment, long-term illness or physical health conditions, a specific learning difficulty (SPLD) such as dyslexia, dyspraxia or ADHD and/ or a social/ communication difficulty such as Autism Spectrum Condition.
+This can include mental health conditions, sensory or mobility impairments, long-term or chronic illness, physical health conditions, specific learning difficulties such as dyslexia, dyspraxia or ADHD, and neurodivergence.

 Peers of Faiths